 The first thing to check in free energy calculations is the convergence.
-As the spacing of the alchemical windows in our simulations is already very dense, we then just check the time-dependence of the free energy estimates.
-In Fig. S1, the time-evolutions of the free energy estimates under two charge schemes are presented.
-We can see that for some systems the convergence behavior is good, while there are some cases that the free energy estimates seem still un-converged at the end of the simulation.
-Note that our simulation with 21 windows and 23 ns sampling in each window is already very long in modern alchemical free energy calculations.
+As the spacing of the alchemical windows in our simulations is already dense, we then just check the time-dependence of the free energy estimates.
+In Fig. S2, the time-evolutions of the free energy estimates under two charge schemes are presented.
+If the fluctuation of the free energy estimate is small in the last part of the sampling, the convergence behavior of the free energy simulation is good.
+The threshold of a small fluctuation could be 0.5 kcal/mol, which seems impossible to be achieved for many systems in the current work.
+Therefore, for some systems (e.g. the g8->g15 transformation) the convergence behavior is good, while there are some cases (e.g. g8->g5) that the free energy estimates seem still un-converged at the end of the production run.
+The reference alchemical free energy calculations provided on the SAMPL7 online server also reports the convergence problem on this host.
+97 Note that our simulation with 21 windows and 23 ns sampling in each window is long in modern alchemical free energy calculations.
 In previous SAMPL challenges such as the SAMPL6 challenge, the relative free energy calculations used about 11 alchemical windows and several ns (e.g. 3 ns) sampling in each intermediate.2 The resulting overall simulation time for each alchemical transformation is about an order of magnitude shorter than the current work.
 Therefore, our results could be used to approximate the long-time estimates of alchemical free energy calculation with the unbiased sampling technique.
 The systems with convergence problems may need enhanced sampling methods to aid the sampling in the configurational space and obtain fully converged estimates.
 We further visualize the trajectories to check the fluctuation of the complexes.
-In our previous work with enhanced sampling techniques in the configurational space, the fluctuation of the TrimerTrip pocket is observed to be large.61 The TrimerTrip host in the current unbiased simulation experiences some degrees of fluctuations, but the magnitude is relatively small, which also indicates the poor convergence behavior of the sampling.
+In our previous work with enhanced sampling techniques in the configurational space, the fluctuation of the TrimerTrip pocket is observed to be large.
+63 The TrimerTrip host in the current unbiased simulation experiences some degrees of fluctuations, but the magnitude is relatively small, which also indicates the poor convergence behavior of the sampling.
+We align the structures of the host-guest complexes at the end of alchemical and end-point simulations with the initial configuration, and these structures overlap significantly, which indicates that the structural fluctuations during equilibrium simulations are limited.
 Further, when the sampling achieves such a time scale (i.e. ~500 ns), performing alchemical free energy calculation is already not a computationally efficient choice.
 Note that the calculation of each relative binding affinity includes two parts of simulations (i.e. solvated complex and solvated ligands), which further increases the computational cost.
-Direct simulation of the binding/unbinding event with enhanced sampling techniques could converge within such a time scale, and much more details about the binding/unbinding pathway and mechanism could be obtained.
+Direct simulations of the binding/unbinding event with enhanced sampling techniques could converge within such a time scale, and much more details about the binding/unbinding pathway and mechanism could be obtained.
 The nonequilibrium technique could be useful in dealing with this convergence problem of the alchemical method, as the sampling in the intermediate states is avoided to some extent.
+As the guests are structurally diverse, the perturbation introduced in the alchemical free energy calculation could be large in some cases.
+As a result, performing relative alchemical free energy calculation could be not an efficient choice.
+When the two end points of the alchemical pathway have little structural similarity, absolute free energy calculation could be a more suitable choice to improve the convergence.
 The end-point free energy calculations also employ a long-sampling-time protocol (i.e. 100 ns sampling and 100 ps sampling interval).
 Therefore, the end-point results could also be used as the long-time estimates.